 Sealing Enclosures Correctly

 Construction is one area where many people let themselves down.
-Accuracy and tight tolerances are an absolute must when creating a speaker enclosure and all Fhrx Studios enclosures are almost completely airtight when first created, well before the sealer has been applied inside and out.
-You certainly shouldn't ever be able to see sunlight through an edge gap.
-Once they're internal edges are sealed they should then be coated with deadening.
-Material wise; our enclosures are normally made from builders or marine ply for the simpler designs and fibreglass for the more complex shapes.
-However that said we've made them from more exotic materials over the years - everything from Kevlar and multi-panel through to porcelain and even one from marble.
-They should never be made from cheap or inferior materials.
+Accuracy and tight tolerances are an absolute must when creating a speaker baffles, panels, mounts and enclosures.
+All Fhrx Studios creations are almost completely airtight from the first cut, well before any sealer or deadening has been applied inside and out; and one should never be able to see sunlight through an edge gap.
+When it comes to aligning and joining panels precisely we regularly employ lasers to ensure everything is aligned meticulously.
+Materiel wise our creations are normally made from structural or marine ply for the simpler designs, and fibreglass for the more complex shapes.
+That said we've made objects from more exotic materials over the years; everything from Kevlar and multi-panel through to porcelain and even one from marble.
+In short these items should never be made from cheap or inferior materials.

 Mounting Crossovers Correctly